Nabscar/MedievalQuest/README.md

 python game.py
 ```
 in the terminal.
 Once you have done this, a screen will pop up showing you the first frame of the game.
 Now in game, you only need to use WASD to move (W is forwards, A if Left, S is Backwards, and D is Right) and the use J to attack with your sword, K to shoot your arrows (onse acquired), L to place bombs (if you have them), and I to use Health Potions (If you have them)

+## Sources
+The only external sources used were:
+The Legend of Zelda as a starting idea point
+PyMan tutorial as a architecture tutorial and to see how to develop the game itself